(pronounced "The Forty-Four Hundred") began as a Mini Series

 - Omniscient Morality License

-- The abductors were clearly psychics in regards to how the powers they gave out would be used, but it went to ridiculous levels with a serial killer who they made far more effective, so a relative of one of his victims would start killing random innocent members of the 4400 for revenge, which was used to invoke public sympathy for the group.
-No telling which one's worse: The Xanatos Roulette or the disregard for innocent lives.
+- The abductors were clearly psychics in regards to how the powers they gave out would be used; they made a serial killer far more effective, so a relative of one of his victims would start killing random innocent members of the 4400 for revenge, which was used to invoke public sympathy for the group.
+No telling which one's worse: The Gambit Roulette or the disregard for innocent lives.

-- Not to mention that they also sent back a woman whose power was the ability to wipe out an entire town overnight.
-But then, Utopia Justifies the Means, right?
-Well it's either that, or a horrible future for humanity where billions of people have died.
+- They sent back a woman whose power was the ability to wipe out an entire town overnight.
+Utopia Justifies the Means, right?
+It's either that, or a horrible future for humanity where billions of people have died.
 Also, the "Typhoid Mary" thing was suggested to be The Government's fault — their Promicin Inhibitor fucked up a lot of people's powers before it started killing them.

 - Oracular Urchin: Maia